awsdocs/amazon-cloudwatch-logs-user-guide/doc_source/SubscriptionFilters.md

 # Using CloudWatch Logs Subscription Filters<a name="SubscriptionFilters"></a>

 You can use a subscription filter with Kinesis, Lambda, or Kinesis Data Firehose\.
+Logs that are sent to a receiving service through a subscription filter are Base64 encoded and compressed with the gzip format\.

 **Topics**
 + [Example 1: Subscription Filters with Kinesis](#DestinationKinesisExample)